Maximilianxu/ServerManager/README.md

 Your PC (the real client) -(via HTTP)-> JS/Vue frontend (the client directory of this repo) --> Python Flask server.

-And, the JS frontend accesses the Flask server via internal links on the server.
+And, the JS frontend will provide the browser the scripts to access the Flask server.

 # dependencies